SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

-\textbf{Hyperparameter choices for the reconstruction accuracy experiment.} We train the mass-spring net for $256$ iterations, including $128$ iterations in the first (stiffness) pass and $128$ in the second (damping) pass.
-We treat each $500$-step-long motion clip as a sample, and we simulate with batch size of $32$ clips in forward and backpropagation.
-Given that the training set contains $512$ clips, training for $256$ iterations is equivalent to training for $16$ epochs.
+\textbf{Hyperparameter choices for the reconstruction accuracy experiment.} We train SpringTime for $192$ iterations, including $128$ iterations in the first (stiffness) pass and $64$ in the second (damping) pass.
+We treat each $1000$-step-long motion clip as a sample, and we simulate with batch size of $32$ clips in forward and backpropagation.
+Given that the training set contains $512$ clips, training for $256$ iterations in the stiffness pass is equivalent to training for $16$ epochs.
 For the loss function, we use $\lambda_{f}=1$, $\lambda_{J}=10$.
 We notice that including the force loss is critical for narrowing the distribution of stiffness and damping estimates near ground-truth values.